In this section

 The climate is semi-arid, with short cool summers (potentially lots of biting insects!).
 Numerous lakes are found in this rolling region of the Canadian Shield.
 The most recent glaciation occurred about 10,000 years ago, leaving an extensive network of eskers and other landforms on the tundra.
 The region is treeless and supports typical southern arctic vegetation such as dwarf birch, willow, numerous showy plants, grasses and sedges.

 TSCC is subsidized by grants and contributions from the Government of the Northwest Territories Departments of Environment and Natural Resources (ENR), and Education, Culture and Employment (ECE), the NWT Geoscience Office, participating school boards and Aboriginal governments.
+Other partners are the Wek’èezhìı Renewable Resources Board, Wilfrid Laurier University and the Government of Northwest Territories and Wilfrid Laurier University Partnership.

 Each student must fundraise $300 to attend.
 This fee pays for a small portion of the cost of the program, including return air transportation from Yellowknife to Daring Lake, all meals, and accommodation.
 Payment is due upon confirmation of acceptance to the program.